MeijoMeguroLab/Open_data/README.md

 The user may not use the dataset for any act that violates the laws and regulations of Japan or the country or region to which the user belongs.<br>
 The user may not copy or modify the dataset for use in a commercial product.<br>
 The user may not copy the dataset and transfer it to anyone other than their own organization.<br>
-In accordance with the catch-all control of Japan, this dataset is not available to those who belong to [the end-user list](https://www.meti.go.jp/english/press/2020/0508_002.html).<br>
+In accordance with the catch-all control of Japan, this dataset is may not be available to those who belong to [the end-user list](https://www.meti.go.jp/english/press/2020/0508_002.html) and the related countries and regions.<br>
 <br>
 <b>Warranty</b><br>
 The user is responsible for all problems and damages caused by the use of this dataset.<br>